simphotonics/minimal_test/README.md

 ## Minimal Test
 [![Build Status](https://travis-ci.com/simphotonics/minimal_test.svg?branch=master)](https://travis-ci.com/simphotonics/minimal_test)

 A minimalist library for writing simple tests.
-Aimed at testing Dart VM scripts using null-safety features.
 Using this package introduces no further dependencies other than Dart SDK >= 2.9.0.
+Aimed at testing Dart VM scripts using null-safety.

 For features like test-shuffling, restricting tests to certain platforms, stream-matchers, complex asynchronous tests, it is recommended to use the official package [test].

 Note: In the context of this package, the functions [`group`][group] and [`test`][test_function] are merely used to organize and label tests and test-groups.
 Each call to [`expect`][expect] is counted as a test.
-A test run will complete successfully if all expect-tests are passed and none of the test files exits abnormally.
+A test run will complete successfully if all *expect-tests* are passed and none of the test files exits abnormally.

 ## Usage